Rethinking and Recomputing the Value of Machine Learning Models: Experiments

-The pattern in results suggests that simple models (usually thought to be naturally well calibrated) perform relatively well when errors are costly and that for high-cost factors models trained on a different domain also tend to perform poorly, which suggests that even simple models trained in domain can be preferable.
-This observation is crucial in enterprise AI, where each company and vertical has its own ``language'' skew.
-Interestingly and perhaps not surprisingly, large pre-trained language models that are not bottlenecked by insufficient training data perform well across the board.
-This can be due to two reasons (besides the models being very powerful): (i) we know that large models with very large train datasets are reasonably well calibrated (e.g. see \citealp{Jiang2021}), and (ii) when the training data is so large, fewer examples are out of distribution in terms of language.
-For example, GPT-3\footnote{https://openai.com/api/} is trained on about 45TB of text data from various datasets and it performs very well on MDS dataset (see Table \ref{tab:perfMDS_GPT3} - and the appendix \ref{app:GPT3Details} and Figure \ref{fig:app:MDS_value_avg_gpt}).
-The reason is that the MDS dataset is quite old and probably GPT-3 model has already learned it (so the MDS dataset does not include out-of-distribution samples for GPT-3 model).
-However, such models may be too costly or impractical due to their scale, and the problem still remains for enterprise datasets which may be quite different from what the large pre-trained model has seen.
-Furthermore, as the cost grows, the difference with respect to simple models drops significantly.
+Table~\ref{tab:ood} reports the results of all models on the MDS tasks.
+As expected, large pre-trained language models tend to perform well across the board.
+This can be due to two reasons (besides the models being very powerful): (i) we know that very large models with very large train datasets are reasonably well calibrated (e.g. \cite{Jiang2021}), and (ii) when the training data is so large, fewer examples are out of distribution in terms of language.
+For example, GPT-3 \cite{GPT3} is trained on about 45TB of text data from various datasets, and the vocabulary of the MDS datasets is most likely already present in its training set.

+Notice however that even for these models, accuracy is a poor proxy of value when $k$ is large.
+Indeed, SieBERT slightly outperforms GPT-3 in terms of both accuracy and F1 in all tasks.
+However, the situation is reversed for large values of $k$, with SieBERT reaching negative values in most cases, most likely because of a poorer calibration with respect to GPT-3.
+Finally, simple linear models occasionally outperform these powerful (and very expensive to employ) large-language models for the largest values of $k$, again confirming the importance of value in determining the most appropriate model for the situation at hand.